 Demand Is High for Special Education Professionals with Advanced Certification in the Field of Applied Behavior Analysis

-Penn State Offers Applied Behavior Analysis Graduate Study and Practicum
+Penn State Offers Applied Behavior Analysis Graduate Study

 Penn State is an Act 48–approved provider for Pennsylvania educators, so the courses for the program in applied behavior analysis may count toward professional development hours.